adshares/adshares-docs/protocol/synchronization/synch_broadcasting.rst

 Sending broadcasts
 ==================

-To become a part of the network the adserver has to inform others that it is accessible.
+To become a part of the network an :ref:`AdServer <protocol-definitions-adserver>` needs to inform others that it is accessible.
-It should be done by broadcasting an URL to adserver meta data using ADS blockchain.
+It should be done by broadcasting a URL pointing to :ref:`AdServer <protocol-definitions-adserver>`'s' metadata using :ref:`Adshares Blockchain <protocol-definitions-blockchain>`.

 .. _adserver_metadata: